 As the commodification of reproduction becomes more common, and more accessible, it becomes more acceptable.
 It becomes the ‘norm’.
 Less and less people question it, and the ethics becomes an academic discussion by a few keen philosophical thinkers.
 Those that wish to reproduce, and birth, naturally are pushed further and further into the fringes.
 It does not take a giant leap in logic to see that the next step is the total medicalisation of humanity.
-Will we be able to shit without a permit?
+Will we be able to shit without assistance?

 If this all seems extreme, take a moment to reflect on current reproductive, birth and parenting technologies, and just how normal they are.
 It is a rare month that ‘home birth’ is not vilified by the media, complete with quotes from ‘leading obstetricians’.
-People who chose more natural pathways or patronised and belittles, they are the butt of the joke, a joke that is created by those that benefit from the commodification and medicalisation of society.
+People who choose more natural pathways are patronised and belittled, they are the butt of the joke, a joke that is created by those that benefit from the commodification and medicalisation of society.
 “Follow the money”, as the saying goes.
 Not using a cot and baby monitor in favour of holding your baby and cosleeping, with see you criticised and even ostracised, by other parents who have accepted the marketing and propaganda as a source of information.
 Following your instinct is replaced with convenience technologies, which appeals to the fast paced, instant gratification culture we are immersed in.